nextauthjs/next-auth/README.md

 ## Example usage

-If you have an existing Next.js site, create an `index.js` file in the root of your project containing the following:
+If you have an existing site you can add authentication to it by creating an `index.js` file in the root of your project containing the following:

 ````javascript
 // Include Next.js, Next Auth and a Next Auth config